-Roy Alcalay is an assistant professor of neurology at the Taub Institute and the program director of the Movement Disorders Fellowship at the Columbia University Medical Center.
-He obtained his medical degree from Tel Aviv University, Israel, his neurology training from the Harvard University residency program at Massachusetts General Hospital and Brigham and Women’s Hospital and his movement disorders training at Columbia University.
-He is a graduate of the Patient Oriented Research and earned Master’s in biostatistics from Columbia University.
-His research focuses on biomarkers and genetics in Parkinson’s disease and cognitive functioning.
-He is a Brookdale Leadership in Aging fellow, and his research is supported by the NIH, the Parkinson’s Disease Foundation and the Smart Foundation.
+Roy Alcalay, MD, MSc, is an assistant professor of neurology in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain, New York, and the program director of the Movement Disorders Fellowship at Columbia University Medical Center.
+He obtained his medical degree from Tel Aviv University, Israel, completed his neurology training at Harvard, Massachusetts General Hospital and Brigham and Women's Hospital.
+He then specialized in movement disorders at Columbia University.
+He received an MSc in patient-oriented research from the Biostatistics Department, Columbia University.
+His research focuses on biomarkers -- objective measures of disease -- and genetics in Parkinson's disease (PD) and cognitive functioning.
+He is a Brookdale Leadership in Aging fellow, and his research is supported by the National Institutes of Health, the Parkinson's Disease Foundation and the Smart Foundation.

 - The Role of Inflammation and Risk of Parkinson's Disease in People with GBA1 Mutations (2018)

 - White Blood Cell and Urine Collection in LRRK2 and GBA Mutation Carriers (2017)